Dnt-knw/iPhone-clone/README.md

     <li>Enjoy <br /></li>
 </ul>

-## What widgets you can interact with and what you can do
+## Which widgets you can interact with and what you can do

 <ul>
     <li>Check today's date and month in the "Calendar" <br /></li>